We’re here to help!

 Do you ship internationally?

 Yes we do!
 We ship all over the world.
-Delivery outside of Europe must be done via our South African/global site – www.mungo.co.za
+Delivery outside of Europe or the UK must be done via our South African/global site – www.mungo.co.za

 Please note that you will however be responsible for the customs, duties and clearance fees that apply within your specific county.
 If you live in the back-lands of the Pyrenees and are concerned about delivery, drop us a mail and we will talk you through the process.
 Delivery of International orders from www.mungo.co.za may take 5 to 14 working days.